 The outlook for purpura depends on the underlying condition causing it.
 When your doctor confirms a diagnosis, they’ll discuss treatment options and the long-term outlook for your condition.

-Rarely, a case of thrombocytopenic purpura that’s left untreated may cause a person to develop excessive bleeding in some part of their body.
+In rare cases, thrombocytopenic purpura that’s left untreated may cause a person to develop excessive bleeding in some part of their body.
 Excessive bleeding in the brain can lead to a fatal brain hemorrhage.

 People who start treatment right away or have a mild case often make a full recovery.
 However, purpura can become chronic in severe cases or when treatment is delayed.
 You should see your doctor as soon as possible if you suspect you have purpura.

-Living with Purpura
+Living with purpura

 Sometimes the spots from purpura do not go away completely.
 Certain medications and activities can make these spots worse.
 To reduce your risk of forming new spots or making spots worse, you should avoid medications that reduce platelet count.
 These medications include aspirin and ibuprofen.
 You should also choose low-impact activities over high-impact activities.
 This can increase your risks of injury, bruising, and bleeding.